 Nafplio is a historic coastal town in Peloponnesos/Peloponnese and one of the most popular tourist destinations in Greece.
-The town itself has many to offer but in this article, we suggest four interesting destinations, not far from Nafplio, which are relatively “unknown” and they worth to be discovered.
+The town itself has much to offer, but in this article, we suggest four interesting destinations, not far from Nafplio.
+They are relatively unknown, and they are worth discovering.

 Pyramid of Hellinikon